cosmosgame/save-the-world/content/articles/index.md

   - Mr. Roger's neighborhood
     - we already know
     - let the children guide us
+    - Generational trauma
+      - protect the children
+      - stop the cycle (or at least dampen it)
   - Big dream
-    - New groups
+    - New groups, new ways of organizing
     - Not saints -- a practice
     - Spiritual awakening
+      - reclaiming spirituality
       - joy!
+    - Healing our collective traumas
   - Same goal
+    - Widen circle of compassion
+      - What is blocking this?
+        - world view
+        - spiritual poverty
+        - wounds and trauma
   - Deadline
-  - Generational trauma
+    - Global warming
-    - protect the children
+    - Can be a benefit
-  - All of us
+  - All of me, All of you, All of us
     - Integral
     - Love
 - Who am I
-  - All of me
+  - Need for explaining myself
+    - If I can do this...
-  - Software engineer path (very brief version)
+    - Software engineer
-    - Radical truth
-      - Running in debug mode
-      - Embrace when you are wrong
-    - Deep dive
-      - Five whys
+      - resistance then (not cool) embrace it
+      - learnings (briefly mention)
+      - focus on practical, measurable results
+      - link to other page
-    - Models
+    - Seeker
-    - Open source
+      - truth
-  - Personal growth
+      - personal growth (Japan kaizen)
-  - Spirit
+    - Spirtiual awakening
+  - All of me, All of you, All of Us
 - Stone soup
+  - I need your help
   - Stone soup story
+  - Asking for what I want
+    - Marketing and promotion
+    - Web design
+    - Stories
   - First steps
     - Believe it is possible
+    - Get clear that we actually want it
-    - Believe we are worthy of a bigger dream
+      - believe we are worthy of it
     - Practical plan
-  - I need your help
   - RFC
+    - Embrace when you are wrong
   - Open Source
+    - Github
-    - Shared libraries
+      - This site
-    - Forking
+      - PR's Pull request
+        - Not just like a wiki
+        - but allows change and improvement
     - Copyright
 - The Plan
   - Definition of success
     - All of Us
+    - Child focused
     - Joy
   - Need for models
     - Challenger disaster